For AI Agents

 Format-aware extractors

-iXBRL → structured facts, MediaWiki → ~2.2x faster, Parquet/Arrow, Atom/RSS, Office docs (docABL) — not just raw HTML.
+iXBRL → structured facts, MediaWiki pages parsed natively, Parquet/Arrow, Atom/RSS, Office docs via docABL — structured output, not raw HTML.

 Two-tier adaptive fetch